Gardening Help at Fairview Farm

 • Volunteers are an essential part of our Nature Day Camp team.
 Campers love interacting with volunteers, look up to them, and look to them for guidance and support.

-If you have any questions about our camp, about what age group is right for you, or anything else we can help you with, please reach out to Volunteer Coordinator Debbie Newcomb or Director of Education Lauren Theis!
+Click here to learn more about camp and sign up to volunteer.
+If you have any questions about our camp, about what age group is right for you, or anything else we can help you with, please reach out to Volunteer Coordinator Debbie Newcomb or Director of Education Lauren Theis.

 Volunteers over the age of 18 will be asked to complete a background check before their camp session begins.